oroinc/documentation/components/cumulative-resources.rst

         }
     }

 Initialization
 --------------

-The `Cumulative Resources` routine needs to be initialized in your application Kernel class before you can use it.
-The initialization steps include clearing the state of |CumulativeResourceManager|, which should be done before constructors of any bundle are called.
+The ``Cumulative Resources`` routine needs to be initialized in your application Kernel class before you can use it.
+The initialization steps include clearing the state of **CumulativeResourceManager**, which should be done before constructors of any bundle are called.
 The following example shows how it is done in OroPlatform:

 .. code-block:: php

-   :caption: Oro\Bundle\DistributionBundle;
+    namespace Oro\Bundle\DistributionBundle;

     use Oro\Component\Config\CumulativeResourceManager;
     use Symfony\Component\HttpKernel\Kernel;